01 May - 31 October

 Noteworthy inside is “Li Rondia“ a large rose window that has been restored recently.

-The church’s treasure is four large reliquaries from the 12th and 13th centuries of which one of Saint Domitien is attributed to Godefroid of Huy.
+The church’s treasure is four large reliquaries from the 12th and 13th centuries of which one of Saint Domitian is attributed to Godefroid of Huy.

 The large glass roof of the choir consists of three parts with an exceptional height of twenty metres.
 The highest one-piece window in Europe.